dixith249/Watermarking_Research_Project/README.md

 Please read documentation for detailed understanding of implementations
 ```

-  Using virtualenv allows you to avoid installing Python packages globally which could break system tools or other projects.
-It is already available in this.
+  Using virtualenv allows you to avoid installing Python packages globally.
+(It is already available in this)

 If you have any doubts or facing issues, please contact us